What is the CCBWQA?

 The Cherry Creek Basin Water Quality Authority (CCBWQA) is tasked with improving, protecting, and preserving water quality for beneficial uses.

-CCBWQA is directed by an 17-member Board of Directors who are supported by a Technical Advisory Committee, and other technical experts contracted by CCBWQA.
+CCBWQA is directed by a 17-member Board of Directors who are supported by a Technical Advisory Committee, and other technical experts contracted by CCBWQA.

 CCBWQA’s Statute calls for the Authority to benefit the inhabitants and landowners within its boundaries by preserving water quality in Cherry Creek and Cherry Creek Reservoir, and to benefit the people of the State of Colorado by preserving waters for recreation, fisheries, water supplies, and other beneficial uses.
-CCBWQA believes it has done a good job helping meet beneficial uses during a time in which activities in the Cherry Creek Basin has expanded significantly.
+Regulation 38 establishes water quality standards to protect designated beneficial uses including warm water aquatic life, recreation, agriculture and water supply.
+CCBWQA believes it has done a good job helping meet beneficial uses during a time in which activities such as development and park visitation in the Cherry Creek Basin have expanded significantly.

 Want more details on the walleye program?
 Check out this short video.

 The governing body of CCBWQA is its Board of Directors (Board).
 Our Statute requires that CCBWQA Board includes representatives from each member county and municipality, and one for the special districts within the watershed, as well as seven governor appointees.

 Technical Advisory Committee (TAC)